Peruvian Civil War of 1867: Context

 In 1865, General Prado came to power after a victorious revolutionary uprising against the state of General Juan Antonio Pezet.
 Prado then proclaimed himself dictator and successfully waged the war against Spain, which concluded with the Battle of Callao on May 2, 1866.

 With the international conflict resolved, Prado desired to legitimize his government.
 On July 28, 1866, he issued a decree which called for electing a President of the Republic as well as a Constituent Congress.
 The latter would be charged with examining the election results and proclaiming the president, upon which they would then focus on the drafting of a new Magna Carta to replace the moderate Peruvian Constitution of 1860.
-These elections were held in October of 1866, in which Prado, without relinquishing his power, ran for President of the Republic with an obvious advantage.
+These elections were held in October 1866, in which Prado, without relinquishing his power, ran for President of the Republic with an obvious advantage.

 On February 15, 1867, the Constituent Congress was established.
 And on the same day, Prado was stripped of his dictatorial powers and designated by the Congress as a Provisional President.
 In the meanwhile, the victor of the October elections Constitutional President was proclaimed.
 But since Prado was also the candidate chosen by those very elections, this provisional mandate proved to be constitutionally anomalous.

 On the other hand, the Constituent Congress, dominated by liberals, dedicated itself to the editing of a new constitution.
 This incited popular discontent.
 In defense of the Constitution of 1860, the now veteran Marshal Ramón Castilla organized his final revolutionary act in the province of Tarapacá, but he died in the middle of the desert, around Tiliviche, on May 30, 1867.

 However, the revolutionary fervor still burned.

 The new constitution elaborated by the Congress was strongly liberal, moreso than the Constitution of 1856 which was its model.
 It was enacted on August 29, 1867.
 Two days later, Prado was declared President, although he had hardly ruled for a few months.